searchspring/snap/packages/snap-controller/src/Recommendation/README.md

 ### track.render
 - Called with `eventData` = { controller, trackEvent }
 - Always invoked after `track.render()` method has been invoked
+- Can take optional `results` for use when not using the full result set in the store. `track.render(results)`